MrKiplin/learn-typescript/README.md

 # TypeScript Coding Tasks

 A collection of tasks to solve using TypeScript and TDD (Test Driven Development).
 Test cases are included for each task.
+Solutions and step by step guides for each task can be found in the [Wiki](https://github.com/MrKiplin/learn-typescript/wiki).

 ## Using the Repository

 This repository has been designed for intermediate developers who would like to become more familiar with TypeScript.
 Simply fork/clone to your local machine then navigate to the folder of your chosen task.
 Run the tests `yarn test`.
 All tests will fail in their initial state.
 Your objective is to write code that makes all the tests pass.
-As we progress through the tasks, we will also look at writing our own tests using [Jest](https://jestjs.io/).
+As we progress through the tasks, we will also look at writing tests from scratch using [Jest](https://jestjs.io/).

 Happy hacking :)